-But while said movie lies in limbo, Saamy2 is here.
-It’s the sequel to Saamy (2003) and is all set for a September 21st release.
+But while the said movie lies in limbo, Saamy2 a feather on his cap.
+It’s the sequel to Saamy (2003).

 I believe the buzz around this movie has more to do with Vikram, than with anything else in the trailer.